Gavin Royfee

-Gavin Ernest Royfee (born 20 February 1929) is a former New Zealand cricketer who played three matches of first-class cricket for Canterbury in the 1952–53 season.
+Gavin Ernest Royfee (20 February 1929 – 10 July 2023) was a New Zealand cricketer who played three matches of first-class cricket for Canterbury in the 1952–53 season.

 An opening batsman, Gavin Royfee scored 41 and 15 on his first-class debut against Auckland, but was unsuccessful in his next two matches.
 He played for 16 years for Lancaster Park-Woolston in the Christchurch competition, scoring more than 4000 runs.

 Royfee attended Cathedral Grammar School in Christchurch, and later returned to the school to work as its bursar.
+He died at his home in the Christchurch suburb of Spreydon in July 2023, aged 94.